cobeylab/covid_IL/Forecasting/README.md

-# Scripts to generate model forecasts
+# Forecasting for Illinois COVID-19 model
-# File descriptions
+## File descriptions

 * `simulate_projections.Rmd`: R-markdown file to simulate and plot forecasts for the state of IL based on the inference results.
 * `input_file_specification.R`: R script to read in files for simulation.
 Called within `simulate_projections.Rmd`